Hero Image

 “Without prejudice” is a legal term used to describe written or verbal communications aimed at settling disputes and such communications cannot later be used as evidence in the Employment Relations Authority (ERA) or Employment Court.
 Under certain circumstances “without prejudice” conversations are privileged and treated as confidential and hence are inadmissible as evidence in legal proceedings.

-Importance of “Without Prejudice”
+Importance of “Without prejudice”

 Due to the protection that comes with discussing a dispute on a “without prejudice” basis, parties are encouraged to speak openly, candidly and to make offers to settle disputes.
 “Without Prejudice” mitigates the risk that their conversations or correspondence will later be used against them should discussions be ineffective in settling the dispute or problem.

-“Without Prejudice” and Law
+“Without prejudice” and law

 Generally, any statement, document or action pertaining to a dispute can become evidence in a legal claim.
 If the dispute proceeds to the ERA or Employment Court, the employer should expect that most of the relevant communications pertaining to the dispute will be admitted to the court to help them make decisions regarding the outcome.